Home Blog Events

 On the other hand, remote work comes with big difficulties when it comes to IT security.
 Shadow IT, the phenomenon concerning employees using IT solutions without the agreement of their IT department, relates to even 80% of employees (Frost & Sullivan).
 How to protect the company’s data and what are the key benefits of remote work not only for the employees but also for the company?
 Piotr put across this issue, but also brought up the topic of key technology trends that every Atlassian enthusiast needs to know.

 Before the keynote of the conference, we also had the chance to listen to how the trends described by Piotr Dorosz connect with the Atlassian Ecosystem.
 Bogusław Osuch, the Head of Atlassian Services department at Deviniti, in his opening speech, focused on Atlassian’s approach to today’s challenges, the company’s plans, and new solutions.
 We could find out more about the topic that currently concerns a big part of the Atlassian community – the journey to the cloud.
 The topic was also brought up by Katarzyna Pawlak, Senior Atlassian Apps Manager at Deviniti, during her speech: “Everything you always wanted to know about migrating apps to cloud but were afraid to ask”.
-Last but not least – Jira Service Management – the new view on Jira Service Desk.
+Last but not least – Jira Service Management – the new view on Jira Service Management.
 What’s changed and how teams like marketing, HR, finance, and design will benefit from this development?
 Bogusław resolved our doubts and spoke about primary benefits to all organizations coming from the usage of JSM.

 Continuing the thread concerning current challenges that the majority of companies has to face, we’ve gone forward to our keynote speeches from our Atlassian guests: Josh Frank, the Principal Product Marketer on the Jira Software Cloud team, and Kelly Drozd, the Product Marketing Manager on the Jira Software team.